Records of Rights

 At the center of the gallery and the “Records of Rights” exhibit is a 17-foot interactive table where visitors can become part of the exhibit by exploring and sharing additional records.
 This experience is also available online at recordsofrights.org

-The David M. Rubenstein Gallery and the “Records of Rights” exhibit are made possible in part by the Foundation for the National Archives, through the generous support of David M. Rubenstein.
+The David M. Rubenstein Gallery and the “Records of Rights” exhibit are made possible in part by the National Archives Foundation through the generous support of David M. Rubenstein.

 About David M. Rubenstein

 David M. Rubenstein, a native of Baltimore, Maryland, is co-founder and co-CEO of The Carlyle Group, one of the world’s largest private equity firms, as well as a generous philanthropist.

 Inspired by President John F. Kennedy’s inaugural address in 1961, Rubenstein decided to serve his country by getting involved in politics and government.
 After graduating from Duke University and The University of Chicago Law School, he served as Chief Counsel to the U.S. Senate Judiciary Subcommittee on Constitutional Amendments from 1975-76, and at age 27, he became President Jimmy Carter’s Deputy Assistant for Domestic Policy.
 He co-founded The Carlyle Group in 1987.

 Rubenstein dedicates the majority of his wealth to philanthropy, and has developed a passion for supporting cultural and historical institutions, including the National Archives and its Foundation.

 In 2007, Rubenstein purchased a rare 1297 copy of Magna Carta, and offered it for display at the National Archives.
 Through Rubenstein’s support, this treasured document has been conserved for future generations.
 Rubenstein also has provided the Archives with a rare engraving of the Declaration of Independence.
 The National Archives and its Foundation honored these efforts in 2011, awarding him the Foundation’s Records of Achievement Award.